espadrine/localeval/readme.md

 - `Function("this.XMLHttpRequest(…); …")()`

-That said, it protects against any security leak.
+That said, it strives to achieve the following:

 1. All local and global variables are inaccessible.